DeluxeOwl/chronicle/README.md

 - observability
 - add another selector which allows me to get a specific version ✅
 - things like joins, maybe differential dataflow

+could ask "what would you like to see more as a dev"